Get Started

 defenseclaw doctor

-doctor runs a full health check: it walks the config, pings the gateway, verifies the active connector, surfaces missing API keys, and prints a remediation hint for every red row.
+doctor runs a full health check: it walks the config, pings the gateway, reports each active connector (one per-connector block on a multi-connector install), surfaces missing API keys, and prints a remediation hint for every red row.

 Uninstall